-We performed a register-based open cohort study with a study period from 1999 to 2018.
-Data from nationwide administrative and healthcare registers were provided by the Danish Health and Medicines Authority and included data on basic demographics [20], drug prescriptions filled at community pharmacies [21], procedures and diagnoses from hospitals [22] and services from private practices [23].
-Pseudonymised data were linked on an individual level using the civil registration number unique to all Danish citizens [24].
+We performed a register-based open cohort study with a study period from 1999-2018.
+Data from nationwide administrative and healthcare registers was provided by the Danish Health and Medicines Authority and included data on basic demographics24, drug prescriptions filled at community pharmacies25, procedures and diagnoses from hospitals26, and services from private practices27.
+Pseudonymised data were linked on an individual level using the civil registration number unique to all Danish citizens28.